-A major development for security and surveillance industries is the recent design of a tactical gimbal for a tactical drone capable of keeping a moving target of interest at the centre of the image plane.
-A Region-of-Interest (ROI) that encloses the target’s image is generated through the combination of a visual object detector and a visual object tracker
+A major development for security and surveillance industries is the recent design of a tactical gimbal for a tactical drone.
+The gimble is specifically capable of keeping a moving target of interest at the center of the image plane.
+Additionally, there is a Region-of-Interest (ROI) that encloses the target’s image generated through the combination of a visual object detector and a visual object tracker.

-The proposed solution combines a fast and reliable deep learning visual object detector and tracker, suited for low computational power implementation with built-in capabilities to guarantee convergence of the target image to origin of the image plane even to the extent of human face detection and tracking.
+The proposed solution combines a fast and reliable deep learning visual object detector and tracker.
+Specially suited for low computational power implementation with built-in capabilities to guarantee convergence of the target image to the origin of the image plane.
+It also reaches the extent of human face detection and tracking.

 Electronic Video Stabilization with roll correction, removes the high-frequency jitter often found on small unmanned aircraft platforms.
 This significantly reduces the operator workload and allows it to concentrate on the mission objective.

 The Tactical Gimbal will automatically hold the video centred on the scene, independent of the aircraft movement.
-Encoder The video is encoded with H.264 compression format to support IP datalink options and to reduce datalink system bandwidth requirement.
+Encoder The video is encoded with H.264 compression format to support IP datalink options and to explicitly reduces datalink system bandwidth requirement.

 Onboard Video Processor

 All high-performance long-range gimbals today have an onboard video processor which is a dedicated hardware processor that receives the video stream from the sensors inside the gimbal, processes the video and sends it to the datalinks.
 This processor performs: